SAP-samples/teched2025-XP261/exercises/ex1/README.md

-# Exercise 1 - Sync SAP backend roles in SAP SCI
+# Exercise 1 - Import SAP back-end roles in SAP Cloud Identity Services

 In this exercise, we will import the back-en authorizations to IdDS.
 For this, we will create IPS source and target systems.